Vaiben Solomon: Career

 While Vaiben was not as prosperous, he was still significantly wealthy.
 During his life, Vaiben accumulated a considerable portfolio of properties.
 In 1831, Vaiben bought into the Jamieson subdivision and, in 1836, he opened a tailoring establishment in George Street and purchased 13 acres of land in Brighton.

 Together with his sons David, Abraham and Saul, they formed the partnership "V. Solomon and Sons".
 In 1855, they purchased a 500 acres estate "Horningsea", near Liverpool, New South Wales, with a grand but somewhat dilapidated mansion, which they renamed Horningsea Park.
 Vaiben and his family lived at Horningsea Park and ran the farm.

 Vaiben withdrew from the partnership with his sons in April 1857.
 His sons continued as D., A. & S. Solomon and subsequently left the district in 1872.

 Personal life

 Solomon married Mary "Sarah" Smith (c.
 1809 – 18 May 1879) in 1826.
 Among their children was Hannah Alexandra Solomon (c.
-1840–1929).
-Hannah married Louis Alexander, a man some 30 years her junior and, despite their divorce in 1907 due to his infidelity, he sued her for continuation of his £200 p.a. allowance.
+1840–1929), who married Louis Alexander, a man some 30 years her junior.
+She divorced him in 1907 due to his infidelity, but he was able to sue her for continuation of his £200 p.a. allowance.
 Wealthy and eccentric, her £80,000 will ($10–20 million in today's money) was contested by nephew Edwin Solomon and widely (and sensationally) reported.

 Solomon's grandson, Lance Vaiben Solomon was a noted painter.
 Solomon's nephew and Emanuel's son, Vaiben Louis Solomon, became Premier of South Australia.